 by Dr. Susan Kressly, MD, FAAP

-With the ongoing global pandemic, it seems 2020 is forcing us to do everything differently.
+With the ongoing global pandemic, it seems we are being forcing to do everything differently.
 And flu clinics are no exception.
 In the past, many pediatric practices have mass immunized a lot of patients in a short window of time.

 This year, as flu season approaches with COVID still looming, we will have to minimize the amount of time patients spend in our offices.
 You might be wondering: